schtibe/taxi.vim/README.md

 ## Bugs

-* Sometimes the loading of the aliases take too long, then the completion won't work from the begining
+* The alias loading thing seems a bit unstable yet.
+Also, I'm not a 100% sure that new aliases are loaded correctly
 * The status buffer on the bottom does not always get closed correctly